 The hummingbird food sugar ratio is 1 part sugar to 4 parts water

-Here you’ll learn to make hummingbird food, how to clean a feeder, when to change the nectar, how to keep ants, bees and wasps away from your feeder and much more.
-You’ll also learn how to hand-feed hummingbirds if you watch the instructional video at the end of the article.
+Here you’ll learn to make hummingbird food, how to clean a feeder, when to change the nectar, how to keep ants, bees and wasps away from your feeder, how to attract hummingbirds into your yard and much more.

 Making your own hummingbirds nectar is just one more way you can add to your personal joy of bird watching.